 The edit controls will change depending on the selection of "Operation Mode".
 For AC operation, a "F (Hz)" drop-down control will be displayed, with a corresponding "Period (ms)" above it.
 For DC operation, no frequency or period controls will appear, but an additional "+/-" column will be displayed.
 This column may be used to control the polarity (sign) of DC program lines.
-For DC operation, the "Line Trigger" mode in the "Trigger Mode" drop-down will be grayed out.
-For AC operation, the "Line Trigger" mode is accessible, but the time intervals in the matrix are ignored for this mode.
-A reminder about AC Line Trigger time intervals is displayed in red in LCDriver2.
+For AC operation in "Line Trigger" mode, the time intervals in the matrix are ignored; a reminder about AC Line Trigger time intervals is displayed in red in LCDriver2 for this mode.